Street Fighter (UDON comics): Plot

 As Sakura returns to school after her summer vacation, Ryu advises her to be more adaptable with her style and learn more from other fighters.
 This inspires her to attend one of Rainbow Mika's wrestling matches.
 She ends up teaming up with Mika to take on Zangief after he challenges Mika to a rematch during her autograph session.
 Their victory over Zangief catches the attention of Sakura's rival, Karin Kanzuki, who invites Sakura to challenge her at any competition she wants.
 Sakura decides to take her on at Japan's upcoming hot dog eating contest hosted by E. Honda.

 After training and not eating for three days, Sakura faces off against Karin in the hot dog contest, with her friends Kei, Hinata, Shoma, and Natsu cheering for her in the audience.
-Karin appears to have a strong lead, but Sakura's friends discover that Karin was cheating and reveal she's been feeding them to her servant, Ishizaki.
+Karin appears to have a strong lead, but Sakura's friends discover that Karin was cheating as she's been feeding the hot dogs to her servant, Ishizaki.
 Karin and her servants ambush Sakura knowing she's too weak to fight after eating the hot dogs, but she and her friends manage to fend them off.
 Honda declares Ishizaki as the winner and teaches Sakura that she can learn from both her successes and failures.

 Throughout the story, Dan makes multiple attempts to challenge Sakura to a rematch to test her abilities, but is continuously interrupted or knocked out before he can do so.
-He finally gets his chance the day after the hot dog contest and is defeated by her once more and taken to the hospital to recover.
+He finally gets his chance the day after the hot dog contest and is defeated by her once more and taken to the hospital.
 As Sakura thanks Ryu for his advice, Dan invites her to join his dojo.